jack-roseman/CloudCars/api/README.md

 - [ ] Add authentication middleware to secure endpoints.
 - [ ] Add multer middleware for classification endpoint.
-- [ ] Add cron to push classifications to database.
+- [ ] Move frontend to admin-app and remove from project.
-- [ ] Move frontend to admin-app and remove from project
+- [ ] Develop the model schemas to be more robust.